vmware/vic/doc/design/vic-machine.md

 -volume-store=ds://edw-san/reports:reports
 -volume-store=ds://edw-san/data:data
 -docker-network=private-vlan12d7f2:bridge
+-docker-network-ipam=private-vlan12d7f2:172.17.0.128-192/24,172.17.0.1
 -docker-network=edw-corp-net:backend
--docker-network-ipam=edw-corp-net:10.118.78.128-192/24,10.118.78.1
 -alias=oracledb.edw.corp.net:db.backend
 ```

 The first block of these options control the core configuration of the VCH:
-* name - the textual name by which this VCH is identified.
-* datacenter - the datacenter to deploy into.
-If deploying to ESX or a VC with a single datacenter this can be omitted.
+* target - the destination ESX or VC datacenter
-* compute-resource - resource pool, host, cluster, or other compute boundry into which the VCH should be deployed.
+* compute - resource pool, host, cluster, or other compute boundry into which the VCH should be deployed.
+* path - the folder path into which the VCH VMs will be placed - this is VC only
 * image-store - the datastore location where images will be placed, whether pulled via `docker pull` or created via `docker commit`.
 * contianer-store - the datastore location where containerVMs will be created.
 This does not have to be on the same datastore as the images, but both must be visible to all hosts on which containerVMs are to be created.
 * client-network - the network on which users will connect to the VCH to issue DOCKER_API commands.